Question - How many Element Series interfaces can I connect to my Mac?

 Question - Can I use an Element Series interface in Standalone mode?

-Answer – Element Series interfaces include a setting to route analog inputs to optical outputs.
-It’s necessary to connect Thunderbolt for control.
+When connected to a Mac, Element includes a setting to route analog inputs to optical outputs in the Control app.
 Thus, it is possible to configure an Element Series interface to operate as an expander to other interfaces equipped with ADAT/SMUX inputs.

 Question - What is the latency of the system?